 Streetscape (S1)

 • (S1a) Finalise and implement the streetscape plan: Following the completion of the public consultation in March 2022, submission feedback was reviewed and several changes were made to the draft scheme design for the Linwood Village streetscape upgrade.
-The Waikura Linwood-Central-Heathcote Community Board and Council approved the revised scheme design at their August and September 2022 meetings respectively.
-The detailed design has been completed and the contract awarded.
-However, delivery timing has been impacted by funding uncertainty associated with Waka Kotahi’s anticipated contribution and the incoming Government’s direction to them regarding Climate Emergency Response Fund (CERF)-funded projects.
+The former Waikura Linwood-Central-Heathcote Community Board and Council approved the revised scheme design at their August and September 2022 meetings respectively.
+The detailed design has been completed and construction began in February 2024.
+It’s expected to be completed in June 2024.
+It will include public artwork inlaid into the footpath to reflect Linwood Village’s history, character and identity and bring more colour and vibrancy to the streetscape.
+You can find more information on our Linwood Village Streetscape Enhancement (external link)project page, or read the start work notice(external link)(external link).
 Post-construction surveying will occur in due course, enabling project success to be monitored and understood.
-Staff are also working towards the inclusion of integrated public artwork inlaid into the footpath to reflect Linwood Village’s history, character and identity and bring more colour and vibrancy to the streetscape.

 Completed actions